 Step 1 UNSHELTERED HOMELESS PROJECT APPLICANTS shall enter their PROJECT APPLICATIONS into the PBC CSD NOFO website, Web Author (SAMIS) located at https://pbcc.samis.io/go/nofo/.
 Once the PROJECT APPLICATION is complete, it must be submitted through SAMIS by the PROJECT APPLICATION deadline, which is August 25, 2022, at 12:00 p.m.
-Noon, EST.
+Noon, EST. Deadline has been changed to September 6, 2022.

 Step 2: PROJECT APPLICANTS will print the PROJECT APPLICATION to PDF and submit the entire PROJECT APPLICATION package, including all required attachments and match documentation, by email to the COLLABORATIVE APPLICANT at CSD-UNSHELTERED-NOFO@PBCGOV.ORG by the project application deadline date, which is August 25, 2022, at 12:00 p.m.
-Noon, EST.
+Noon, EST. Deadline has been changed to September 6, 2022.

-- Late applications will not be accepted. - Incomplete applications cannot be cured by the NCG Review Committee.
+- To access the NOFO Invitation Code, applicants must review the SAMIS Access Guide - Late applications will not be accepted. - Incomplete applications cannot be cured by the NCG Review Committee.
 If an application is incomplete, the application will be scored accordingly